bauripalash/yarn/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell help        Help about any command login       Login and euthenticate to a Yarn.social pod post        Post a new twt to a Yarn.social pod stats       Parses and performs statistical analytis on a Twtxt feed given a URL or local file timeline    Display your timeline
+  completion  generate the autocompletion script for the specified shell help        Help about any command login       Login and authenticate to a Yarn.social pod post        Post a new twt to a Yarn.social pod stats       Parses and performs statistical analytis on a Twtxt feed given a URL or local file timeline    Display your timeline